 While A Red Orchid has its take on Ibsen’s classic, so does Goodman Theatre, with its own production of An Enemy of the People in March.
 In this telling of Ibsen’s story, a town faces water contamination, while “two brothers face off in a battle of political ambitions and moral integrity.”

-Pretty Woman the Musical makes its pre-Broadway world premiere in March at Oriental Theatre.
-We’re also excited by Oriental’s premiere of The Cher Show in June.
+Pretty Woman the Musical makes its pre-Broadway world premiere in March at James M. Nederlander Theatre.
+We’re also excited by Nederlander’s premiere of The Cher Show in June.
 From her childhood days dreaming of stardom to an icon selling 100-million records, this musical tells the story of Cher’s meteoric rise to fame.